Rovaniemi Lapland, Finland Travel Guide

 Mosquitoes, still crowded.

 Finland belongs to the Schengen Area, a group of 27 European countries with no internal border controls.
 Once you come into the Schengen Area, you travel freely between member countries without further passport control.
-Citizens of many countries, including the United States, Canada, Australia, United Kingdom, EU/EEA states, Japan, South Korea, and New Zealand, enjoy visa-free access for tourism or business.
+Citizens of many countries, including the United States, Canada, Australia, United Kingdom, EU/EEA states, Japan, South Korea, and New Zealand, enjoy visa-free entry for tourism or business.
 This generally applies for stays up to 90 days within any 180-day period.
 These travelers simply present a valid passport upon arrival.

 Bank statements, credit limits, or sponsor letter for financial coverage.